codyaverett/memento/programming/python/functional python programming.md

 # Functional python programming

-## Mapping over itterables
+## Mapping over iterables
 Applying functions to Items with `Map()``

-Map is a function that accepts a function and then an itterable
+Map is a function that accepts a function and then an iterable

 ```python
 >>> list(map(lambda x: x + "buzz", ["how ", "do ", "you ", "do "]))